Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor needs to have at least three years of experience and must have both general liability and property damage insurance.
 You should also check reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with glowing reviews and reports of fantastic customer experiences.
+Pick a company with glowing reviews and testimonials about great customer experiences.

-Always make sure you understand the details of any project.
-When HVAC repairs are required, your provider should specify which parts need replacement and why.
-Confirm that your technician will clean and test the system after repairs are done to ensure that it’s working properly.
+Always make sure you know what a company’s process is like.
+When getting HVAC repairs, ask your provider to explain which parts need replacement and why.
+Confirm that your technician will clean and test your system after finishing the work to guarantee proper operation.
 For replacement, ask your contractor to explain the new HVAC system features, energy efficiency, brand, estimated installation time, and model.
-Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 A trustworthy HVAC company will back its repair services and installations with a warranty.
 The longer and more comprehensive the warranty coverage, the better.
 Carefully compare the fine print between contractors and choose the provider that offers the best protection at a reasonable price.